boogie-org/boogie-partners/Aste/doc/source/notes.rst

   I did not get similiar errors when manually starting the scheduled task from the command-line via ``schtasks /Run /TN <taskname>``.

+* If a local user is used to run the scheduled Windows Task, make sure that the necessary Python modules are available for that user.
+In my case the ``suds`` package wasn't available initially, but it was after I added the local user to the ``Administrators`` group.

 Dev Links
 ---------